Jeep is Named America’s Worst Car Brand

 Excessive Oil Consumption and Leaks

 Problems with the excessive oil consumption in the Jeep Compass and the Jeep Cherokee have led to recalls and class action lawsuits.
-Given the continuing complaints that we receive about issues with draining oil in Jeep vehicles, this problem has not been fixed for all owners.
+Given the continuing complaints that we receive about issues with draining oil in Jeep vehicles, this problem has not been fixed for all owners, which is just one of the reasons why Jeep is one of the worst car brands you could opt for.

 We receive calls from Jeep owners across the country about all of these issues and more in their new Jeep.
 Some have been without their vehicle for months as it sits awaiting repair at their Jeep dealer.
 Most are making payments on their car note but have no vehicle, or are driving a rental vehicle that is not the car they bought and want.

-At Timothy Abeel & Associates, we help these dissatisfied Jeep owners to understand their legal rights, and deal with the dealers or manufacturers.
+At Timothy Abeel & Associates, we help these dissatisfied Jeep owners to understand their legal rights, and deal with the dealers or manufacturers of the worst car brands today.
 We help them to get compensation, a refund for the purchase price of their vehicle, or a replacement vehicle, and, under lemon law, the manufacturer pays our fees.
 If you think that you have a lemon Jeep, contact us for a no-cost, no-obligation consultation to find out how we can help you too.